 - Working with many engineers on the same team helps toward solving a large group of problems, with people who are experienced in different verticals, and this knowledge is further on shared across the group.

 Effective Use of Skills for Problems

 The web industry is ever-growing and nowadays consists of dozens of high-end specialties, each one having a large group of specific skills that a single human being cannot understand and implement efficiently at all times.

-That final product should be bundled together and hosted at a specific server environment, very well optimized for speed and security, which increases the user experience and overall quality of the product, and also positively affects the website in its online marketing efforts.
-SEO and marketing people can build a strategy – both before, during and after the development process – including certain custom landing pages for products or services sold by the business owner, social media strategy, affiliate campaigns, email automation sequences, planning the content marketing efforts, building partnerships and monitoring the analytics stats while adjusting creative, technical and marketing forces in the right direction.
+That final product is bundled together and hosted on a specific server environment.
+One that’s well optimized for speed and security, which increases the user experience and overall quality of the product.
+It also positively affects the website in its online marketing efforts.
+SEO and marketing people can then build a strategy – both before, during and after the development process.
+A strategy that includes certain custom landing pages for products or services sold by the business owner, social media strategy, affiliate campaigns, email automation sequences, planning content marketing efforts, building partnerships, and monitoring analytics stats while adjusting creative, technical and marketing forces.